 The big growth area at the moment is "bed & breakfast", usually a few rooms in a private house, it can also cover apartments in country properties.
 The classification "affitacamera"

 is usually used to describe bedrooms for rent - ie. bed without the breakfast - but, again, can also mean apartments to rent.

 When it comes to small, attractive hotels in inland country areas, the Marche is fast catching up with its

 popular neighbours, Tuscany and Umbria, and each year sees a wider choice.

 Hotels in the Marche, as in the rest of Italy, are graded by stars.
 One and two-star hotels are cheap but usually rather basic.
 Three-star hotels are good all-rounders but without many

 frills; prices vary significantly depending on location and season.
 Four-star places have most comforts you would expect at a higher price.
 Five-star world-class hotels are thin on the ground outside Italy's

 bigger cities - there are only three in Le Marche, two in Pesaro and one in Fermo.

-The best resource to search for hotels in the region is tripadvisor using "Marche, Italy" as search terms.
+The best resources to search for hotels in the region is booking.com and tripadvisor using "Marche, Italy" as search terms.
 The Marche Region tourism department also has accommodation listings on its English site here, but you may find it's not always a very easy database to use.

 Tripadvisor now has listings for vacation rentals through Flipkey, and well-known accommodation guides such as Alastair Sawday's self-catering listings are worth consulting.